-In the scroll list of the functions it is displayed whether, and if so, which input or event trigger is assigned to a function. • Select a list item:
+In the scroll list of the functions it is displayed whether the function is assigned and if yes with which input or event trigger it is defined.

-'''
+- Select a list item:

 - Reset meas. val. (-)

-'''

-'''

 - Reset totalizers (-)

-'''

 - Stop totalizers (-)

-- Activate FastF(-)
+- Activate FastF (-)

+- Not for calc. (-)

-If an input or event trigger has already been assigned to this function, this is displayed as follows: $\tt Reset meas. val.
-(R1).$
+If this function has already been assigned to an input or event trigger, it is displayed as follows: Reset meas. val.
+(R1).